tillitis/tkey-ssh-agent/README.md

 the `--port` flags needs to be used, you can pass it after the message argument.

-The host program `runapp` only loads and starts an app.
+The host program `tkey-runapp` only loads and starts an app.
 You'll then have to switch to a different program that speaks your apps specific protocol.
-For instance the `tk-sign` program provided here.
+For instance the `tkey-sign` program provided here.

-To run `runapp` you need to specify both the serial port (unless you're using the default `/dev/ttyACM0`) and the raw app binary that should be run.
+To run `tkey-runapp` you need to specify both the serial port (unless you're using the default `/dev/ttyACM0`) and the raw app binary that should be run.
 The port used below is just an example.

 ```
-$ ./runapp --port /dev/pts/1 --file apps/signerapp/app.bin
+$ ./tkey-runapp --port /dev/pts/1 --file apps/signerapp/app.bin
 ```

 While the app is being loaded, the LED on the USB stick will be steady white.
-The `runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
+The `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
 By adding the flag `--uss`, you will be asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase before hashing).

 Alternatively, you may use `--uss-file=filename` to make it read the contents of a file, which is then hashed as the USS.
 The filename can